sneakaway-studio/tally-tracker-explorer/README.md

 Supported by weekly, then bi-weekly residency meetings with an invaluable NC State support team, namely Micah Vandegrift, Walt Gurley, Hannah Rainey, Scott Bailey, and Colin Keenan.
 We are particularly grateful for Micah's support of Joseph Dasilva as a studio assistant.
 His knowledge of Unity was invaluable.

-Many thanks to everyone involved with the October 2nd, 2020 [Immersive Scholar Symposium: Data, Surveillance, and Privacy](https://www.lib.ncsu.edu/events/immersive-scholar-symposium-data-surveillance-and-privacy), hosted by NC State, espeically Nick Merrill, Lauren Klein, Micah Vandegrift, Hannah Rainey, Ashley Evans Bandy, and Claire Cahoon.
+Many thanks to everyone involved with the October 2nd, 2020 [Immersive Scholar Symposium: Data, Surveillance, and Privacy](https://www.lib.ncsu.edu/events/immersive-scholar-symposium-data-surveillance-and-privacy), hosted by NC State, especially Nick Merrill, Lauren Klein, Micah Vandegrift, Hannah Rainey, Ashley Evans Bandy, and Claire Cahoon.

 ## Contact